All Episodes

 They say they don't know why that's even worse.

-Let's go look at whatever the hell else we're getting off the market.
+Let's go look at whatever the hell else we're getting off the markets that cause heart attacks, causes this, causes that.

-But the R U 486 pill, women are dying.
+But the RU486 pill, women are dying.

 We're not sure about that.